ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### External Account Binding

-The server MAY require a value to be present for the "external-account-binding" field.
+The server MAY require a value for the "external-account-binding" field to be present in "new-account" requests.
 This can be used to an ACME account with an existing account in a non-ACME system, such as a CA customer database.

-To enable ACME account binding, a CA needs to provision the ACME client with a MAC key and a key identifier.
+To enable ACME account binding, a CA needs to provide the ACME client with a MAC key and a key identifier, using some mechanism outside of ACME.
 The key identifier MUST be an ASCII string.
 The MAC key SHOULD be provided in base64url-encoded form, to maximize compatibility between provisioning systems and ACME clients.

-The ACME client then computes a binding JWS to indicate the external account's approval of the ACME account key.
+The ACME client then computes a binding JWS to indicate the external account holder's approval of the ACME account key.
 The payload of this JWS is the account key being registered, in JWK form.
 The protected header of the JWS MUST meet the following criteria: